discordx-ts/discordx/docs/docs/decorators/commands/slash-option.md

     })
     searchText: string,
     @SlashOption("option-b", {
-      autocomplete: function myResolver(
+      autocomplete: function (
-        this: AppDiscord1,
+        this: Example,
         interaction: AutocompleteInteraction
       ) {
-        // normal function, have this, so class reference is passed console.log(this.myCustomText);
+        // The normal function has this (keyword), therefore class reference is available console.log(this.myCustomText);
         // resolver for option b
         interaction.respond([